PrincetonUniversity/PsyNeuLink/README.md

                      super():
                          - assign self.sender to sender arg or params[kwProjectionSender]
                          - gives precedence to kwProjectionSender, then sender arg, then paramClassDefaults
-                         - validate that self.sender is Mechanism or MechanismState
+                         - validate that self.sender is Mechanism or State
                      LearningSignal:
                          - validate that self.sender is MechanismOutputState of MonitoringMechanism or ProcessingMechanism or MonitoringMechanism class ref (assigned by paramClassDefaults)